paulscherrerinstitute/databuffer-ui/README.md

 ### Deploying work in progress to beta

-- Create a packaged file for uploading to the web server: `./package-app.sh --skip-clean --skip-build`
+- Create a packaged file for uploading to the web server: `./package-app.sh --wip`
 - Copy the file to the web server and unpack it. **The configuration must be provided by the web server.** See notes in `./public/config/databuffer-ui.config.js`.

 [nodejs]: https://nodejs.org/en/